Wabbakienph/MAT115_gh/West vs Rest of the World Case Study/CaseStudy.md

 reality.
 Is this still the case 20 years later?
 50 years later?

-Make a panel of plots that show the relationship between life expectancy and fertility in 1960, 1980, and 2010.Separate the plot by both year and continent.
+Make a panel of plots that show the relationship between life expectancy and fertility in 1960, 1980, and 2010.
+Separate the plot by both year and continent.

 ``` r
 gapminder |>